wordofwarning/wordofwarning.org/current/2026/clayton-wright/index.md

 >★★★★ *A joyful testament to people power and a heartening parable about the possibility of collective action* — <a href="https://www.theguardian.com/stage/2025/aug/11/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh" target="_blank">The Guardian</a><br>*A delightfully oddball solo account … where she finds wonderful people, everyday heroes, in and out of armor* — <a href="https://www.newyorker.com/culture/the-theatre/a-season-of-unease-at-the-edinburgh-festival" target="_blank">The New Yorker</a><br>★★★★ *Hymn to community and solidarity* — <a href="https://www.thestage.co.uk/reviews/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh-victoria-melody" target="_blank">The Stage</a><br>★★★★ *A moving and inspirational comic call to arms* — <a href="https://list.co.uk/news/trouble-struggle-bubble-squeak-theatre-review-the-right-side-of-history-47076" target="_blank">The List</a><br>★★★★ *I doubt there will be many, if any, shows at the Fringe this year which will restore your faith in humanity* — <a href="URL" target="_blank">The Quinntessential Review</a>

 #### Credits
 A new show from Harry Clayton-Wright.
-Created in collaboration with Oliver Gregory, aka Miss Titty Kaka, with Aysh de Belle, and Sam de Belle.
+Created in collaboration with Oliver Gregory, aka Miss Titty Kaka, with Aysh de Belle and Sam de Belle.

-Costume Design: Ryan Dawson Laight.
-Sound Design: Oliver Gregory.
-Lighting Design: Simon Booth.
-Stage Management: Noah Sumptions.
-Movement Direction and Dramaturgy: Darren Pritchard.
-Dramaturgy: Scottee, Ursula Martinez.
-Rehearsal Producer: Catherine Mugonyi.
-Magic Consultant: Scott Penrose.
-Sign Writing: Lisa Wigham
-Featuring Interview Contribution by Millie Bracewell aka Millie B.
-Produced by Sally Rose with Lee Smith for Marlborough Productions.
-Executive Producers: David Sheppeard and Harry Clayton-Wright.
+Costume Design: Ryan Dawson Laight<br>Sound Design: Oliver Gregory<br>Lighting Design: Simon Booth<br>Stage Management: Noah Sumptions<br>Movement Direction & Dramaturgy: Darren Pritchard<br>Dramaturgy: Scottee, Ursula Martinez<br>Rehearsal Producer: Catherine Mugonyi<br>Magic Consultant: Scott Penrose<br>Sign Writing: Lisa Wigham<br>Featuring Interview Contribution by Millie Bracewell aka Millie B<br>Produced by Sally Rose with Lee Smith for Marlborough Productions<br>Executive Producers: David Sheppeard and Harry Clayton-Wright

-Commissioned by Marlborough Productions and Attenborough Centre for the Creative Arts.
-Supported using public funding from Arts Council England.<br>Initial research and development supported by Marlborough Productions, Shoreditch Town Hall, Homotopia, Cambridge Junction, The Old Electric, and using public funding from Arts Council England.
+Commissioned by Marlborough Productions and Attenborough Centre for the Creative Arts.<br>Supported using public funding from Arts Council England.<br>Initial research and development supported by Marlborough Productions, Shoreditch Town Hall, Homotopia, Cambridge Junction, The Old Electric, and using public funding from Arts Council England.

----
-Writer & Performer: Victoria Melody<br>Director: Mark Thomas<br>Producer: Faith Dodkins<br>Sound Designer: Simon James<br>Design Consultant: Katharina Radeva<br>Lighting Designer: Sean

 Image: Matt Crockett

 #### Websites
-ADD
-<a href="https://hcw.horse" target="_blank">hcw.horse</a> · Insta&nbsp;<a href="https://instagram.com/victoriamelody_" target="_blank">@victoriamelody_</a>  @hclaytonwright @marlboroughproductions @attenboroughctr
+<a href="https://hcw.horse" target="_blank">hcw.horse</a> · Insta&nbsp;<a href="https://instagram.com/hclaytonwright" target="_blank">@hclaytonwright</a> <a href="https://instagram.com/marlboroughproductions" target="_blank">@marlboroughproductions</a> <a href="https://instagram.com/attenboroughctr" target="_blank">@attenboroughctr</a>

 <small><span style='font-variant: small-caps'>[back to top](/current/2026/clayton-wright)</span></small>